 Every hotel and motel within a tank of gas radius was either booked or closed if it didn't rate as suitable to withstand the storm.
 So we prepared to shelter in place.
 The streets were like a ghost town and before the storm's first rains started falling there had already been looting of drug stores, a footlocker and some other businesses around town.

 (A curfew was declared the next day and lasted 4 days after the storm had passed.)

-Preparedness plans are deeply personal and only you know what the right move is.
-When talking about your plans with your loved ones and obtaining stock for those survival situations it is imperative that you look beyond the before and try to anticipate what could happen during and after as well.
-Not only what could happen within and around your home but also what potential issues could arise within the community around you.
-All the while ensuring that these preparations meet to the needs of you and your family.
+Preparedness plans are deeply personal, and only you know what the right move is.
+When talking about your plans with your loved ones and obtaining stock for those survival situations, it is imperative that you look beyond the before and try to anticipate what could happen during and after as well.
+Not only what could happen within and around your home, but also what potential issues could arise within the surrounding community.
+All the while ensuring that these preparations meet the needs of you and your family.

 If you would like more information on our wonderful Facebook Group community, be sure to click here and send a request to join!